 The Department of Electronic Engineering negotiates internship opportunities with companies in the UK for students on our taught MSc courses.
-These three-month paid internships normally run from October to December immediately following the completion of studies.
+These 3-6 month paid internships normally start in the October immediately following the completion of studies.
 MSc students will be invited to apply for the internships as they become available.
 Students will be expected to take part in a competitive interview process in order to secure an internship.
 Internships are subject to availability from year to year.

 Companies which have taken part in this internship scheme over the last few years include ARM Ltd, CB Electronics, Chemring TS (Roke Manor Research), ClearSky Medical Diagnostics, Imagination Technologies, Meridian Audio, Oxford Digital, SimOmics and Sondrel.

 Some of our students have written below about their internship experiences at ARM Ltd, ClearSky Medical Diagnostics and Oxford Digital.

 Hello, my name is Xiang Li, I was an MSc student in Engineering Management at the University of York, and I completed my study in September 2018.
 I applied early to the internship opportunity available for MSc students in ClearSky Medical Diagnostics, then I passed several competitive interviews, upon my graduation in September, I immediately got an internship in ClearSky Medical Diagnostics.